Alaska Raceway Park: NHRA Years

 In November 2019, Alaska Raceway Park signed as a new Division 6 National Hot Rod Association (NHRA) track.
-This drag strip sanctioning offers ARP racers opportunities in the NHRA Summit Racing Series, NHRA Summit Racing Jr. Drag Racing League, NHRA Jr. Street, and NHRA Drags: Street Legal Style presented by AAA.
+This official drag strip sanctioning offers ARP racers opportunities in the NHRA Summit Racing Series, NHRA Summit Racing Jr. Drag Racing League, NHRA Jr. Street, and NHRA Drags: Street Legal Style presented by AAA.
 Additionally, the track will have the opportunity to host NHRA’s specialty events, including the National DRAGSTER Challenge, NHRA Summit King of the Track, and NHRA Summit Racing Jr. Drag Racing League Challenge.

 Announcers

 Over the years there have been many voices floating over the drag strip P.A. system: "Big Daddy" Dave, Jerry Pierce, Steve Byrd, Rodney Villanueva, "Big Schwag" Brett Wagner, "Chatterbox" Christa Mayfield, Alex Van Nice, Justin Giles and Sean Farris.

 Oval track

 An adjacent 1/4-mile dirt oval track was operated from 1980 to 1986.

 In 2016 a new 1/3-mile asphalt oval track is debuting, sponsored in part by Tesoro Refining and Marketing, Pruhs Construction, Soper's Concrete, Valley Block and Concrete, E-Terra, Acutek Geomatics, New Horizons Telecom, and J.D.
 Steel Co.
-The oval track was sanctioned in February 2016 as a home track by NASCAR in its Whelen All-American Series, consequently, the track became the first NASCAR-sanctioned track at Alaska and also the northernmost NASCAR-sanctioned track in the world.
+The oval track was sanctioned in February 2016 as a home track by NASCAR in its Whelen All-American Series, consequently, the track became the first NASCAR-sanctioned track in Alaska and also the northernmost NASCAR-sanctioned track in the world.

 Notable NASCAR drivers, like: Jordan Anderson, Jake Griffin, Bobby Reuse, Ken Schrader, Roger Reuse and Joe Hudson already competed at Alaska Raceway Park.
 Keith McGee (the first-ever driver from Alaska to race in any series in NASCAR) also ran at the track.